Sustainability consultancy for local authorities

 More than 300 UK local authorities have declared climate emergencies.
 The IPCC has published its special report on 1.5°C, and the Climate Change Act was published way back in 2008, but there’s still a significant gap between what’s needed for the UK to meet its own legally binding climate targets, and current national policy.

-Bioregional has been working with a number of local authorities to bridge that gap by creating net-zero local plans.
+Bioregional has been working with local authorities to bridge that gap by providing the evidence base they need to create new net-zero local planning policies.

 Working with partners Etude, Currie & Brown, Mode Transport, Bioregional created evidence bases and policy wording for net-zero local plans for Central Lincolnshire and Greater Cambridge.
-As part of that extensive work, we established the spatial implications of proposed growth, across alternative locations and at differing densities.
+As part of this extensive work, we modelled the spatial implications of proposed growth, across alternative locations and at differing densities.

 We created a tool that allows local authorities to model the annual carbon footprint that would be generated by new development, depending on where that development takes place and what policies are applied to it.

-For Greater Cambridge, we worked with the local planning authority to establish six categories of location (from dense urban areas through to dispersed villages).
-Location matters for carbon, mainly because of the transport habits that the new residents or workers will develop, depending on the distance they need to travel for their daily needs and the public transport service available locally.
+For Greater Cambridge, we worked with the local planning authority to establish six categories of location, from dense urban areas through to dispersed villages.
+Location matters because of the transport habits that new residents or workers will develop, depending on the distance they need to travel and the public transport service available locally.
 But beyond that, different locations vary in the size of development that tends to be built, and the amount of new infrastructure that must be built alongside new homes.
 For example, residents of new homes in urban areas can (to some extent) make use of existing schools, healthcare and so on, while new homes in less well-served areas often need more new infrastructure to be built.
-This implies more carbon emissions to build and operate that new infrastructure.
+This means that additional carbon will be emitted when building and operating this new infrastructure.

 Our tool also models various net-zero carbon policies on top of the location - eg, best-in-class energy efficiency; replacing gas boilers with heat pumps; adding on-site PV; reducing the embodied carbon, and various measures to promote sustainable transport (walking, cycling, public transport and electric vehicles).
 Our tool gives local authorities the ability to dial up or dial down their policy choices, and rearrange the spatial distribution of the new development, in order to understand the least carbon-intensive options for new growth.